 We have become a national leader in geologic sequestration science by applying this capability to numerous energy and water challenges, including sustainable energy generation, production, and use.
 We led one of the world’s first carbon storage projects into basalt formations.
 We are leading research in molecular and microscopic electron transfer processes, pore-scale reactive transport and upscaling, and field-scale microbial ecology and biogeochemistry.

-Our unique research facilities in this area include the Environmental Molecular Sciences Laboratory and the Marine Sciences Laboratory.
+Our unique research facilities in this area include the Environmental Molecular Sciences Laboratory and the Marine and Coastal Research Laboratory.

 Environmental subsurface science programs are managed for the Department of Energy’s Offices of Biological and Environmental Research, Basic Energy Sciences, Environmental Management, Fossil Energy, and Energy Efficiency and Renewable Energy (Geothermal Technologies Office).
 Our environmental subsurface science capability is also used for the Department of Energy’s emerging integrated program in Subsurface Technology and Engineering Research, Development, and Demonstration Crosscut.
 Sponsors also include the Nuclear Regulatory Commission, National Nuclear Security Administration, the Department of Homeland Security, the Environmental Protection Agency, the National Aeronautics and Space Administration, and the Department of Defense.